karlapaolafranco/gbru_fy20_r2_chick/README.md

 # gbru_fy20_r2_chick

-#This data is from chick1 and chick2 DNA sequencing.
+#This data is from chick1 and chick2 DNA sequencing.(chick1.comparison.megan and chick2.comparison.megan)

 #the csv file named: Chick1_Chick2_Sumcounts_taxa.csv, has the raw data that I copied and pasted to merge using pandas dataframe.
-The output of merging resulted in chick1&chick2_merged.csv
+The output of merging resulted in chick1&chick2_merged.csv.
+From here I created the file Fifth_Attempt.csv which was used to generate stripplot

 #there are two python notebooks.
 (1) Was used to apply multiplicative replacement and centered-log ratio.
 (2) was used to generate dot plot